Gynogenesis: Gynogenesis with haplodiploidy

 Gynogenesis with haplodiploidy in the ant Myrmecia impaternata.
 Ploidy is shown diagrammatically as 2N=6 for clarity.

 The ant Myrmecia impaternata is a hybrid of M. banksi and M. pilosula.
 In ants, sex is determined by the haplodiploidy system: unfertilized eggs result in haploid males, while fertilized eggs result in diploid females.
 In this species – its specific epithet impaternata meaning 'fatherless' – the queen reproduces through sexual interaction, yet not fertilization, with gynogenetically produced females, and males reared from fatherless eggs.
 Since these males are haploid, they are genetically identical to one of the two parent species, but are produced by a queen of M. impaternata.
 The queens therefore have no need to mate parasitically with males of either parent species.
 This situation is unique.

 Evolutionary origin

 Two evolutionary pathways may be considered to explain how and why gynogenesis evolved.
 The single-step pathway involves multiple changes taking place simultaneously: meiosis must be interrupted, one gender's gametes eradicated, and a unisexual gender formation must arise.
-The second option involves multiple steps: a sexual generation is formed with a strongly biased sex ratio, and because of Haldane's rule the species evolves towards loss of sexuality, with selection preferential towards the gynogen.
+The second option involves multiple steps: a sexual generation is formed with a strongly biased sex ratio, and because of Haldane's rule the species evolves towards loss of sexuality, with selection preferential to the gynogen.
 Experimenters who attempted unsuccessfully to induce P. formosa by hybridizing its genetic ancestors concluded that the evolutionary origin of P. formosa was not from the simple hybridization of two specific genomes, but the movement of certain alleles.